Using Instance Identity Credentials

 Page last updated:

-This topic describes enabling the Instance Identity system for your Cloud Foundry (CF) deployment.
+This topic describes enabling the Instance Identity system for your VMware Tanzu Application Service for VMs (TAS for VMs) deployment.
 The Instance Identity system provides each app instance with a unique PEM-encoded X.509 certificate and PKCS#1 RSA private key pair that encodes its identity in the CF deployment.

 The environment variable